wnchan/tp/docs/UserGuide.md

   ![result for 'find alex'](images/findAlexResult.png)
 *
 #### Expected Output (Failure):
-* Message: “Invalid command format!
+* Message: “Invalid command format! <br>
-    find: Finds all students whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+    find: Finds all students whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.<br>
-  Parameters: KEYWORD [MORE_KEYWORDS]...
+  Parameters: KEYWORD [MORE_KEYWORDS]...<br>
   Example: find alice bob charlie"